YurichBRO/CHTML/README.md

 1.0.0 - Initial release.
 Uses secondary file for HTML output.
 Accepted 4 arguments.
 2.0.0 - Uses stdout for HTML output.
 Accepted 3 arguments (got rid of secondary file).
 2.1.0 - Added basegen.c for generating a base template.
+2.2.0 - Added a python server that serves a single page that is generated a provided executable.